 Robin: I think the conclusions started coming even before we had the data.

 Fred Schwed famously wrote Where Are The Customers’ Yachts? in 1940, right?

 There was an understanding after the South Sea bubble, the Mississippi bubble, the Great Depression, when investment trusts were stripped of all of their infallibility…

 That… professional investors weren’t actually that good.

 People are really good at ignoring inconvenient truths, though, and before the internet, it was a lot easier.

-Data started being complied in the 1930s by people like Cowles.
+Data started being compiled in the 1930s by people like Cowles.
 In the 1960s, computers then allowed things to all come together.

-I wouldn’t say in an irrefutable way by then, but pretty comprehensively.
+I wouldn’t say in an irrefutable way back then, but pretty comprehensively.

 Preston: In spite of all the building evidence, though, you write about how, without the dogged support of the Chairman of Wells Fargo, index funds might have never really gotten off the ground.